 You’ll notice that this list, along with our other game design school lists, are short.
 That’s allowed us to go more in-depth on what you can expect.
 The numbers do not denote any kind of rank, they are there for article clarity.

 Gaming Schools in Washington

 1. AIE – The Academy of Interactive Entertainment

-- Advanced Diploma of Professional Game Development with Game Art & Animation Specialization
+- Game Art & Animation

 The Academy of Interactive Entertainment first opened a campus in Canberra, Australia.
 Since the first campus opened in 1996, the school has gone on to open six more campuses.